chri3i/Ruvaak-Readme/README.md

 - _YOU_ for reading this.
 - Althro for assisting with so many things.
 And allowing me to fork the readme.
 You’re awesome.
-- Mint for many edits to the readme I'm forking.
+- Chef for the help with the armors
 - Spaniard for being an invaluable source of knowledge and helping me a lot with the mod choices.
 - Destiny for proofreading the readme and pointing out many errors.
 Also for testing the list and giving helpful suggestion to improve it
 - Astro for testing and giving reports, more detailed than I ever expected.
 Seriously, thanks a lot